sbcshop/RP2040-HAT-Expansion/Run Raspberry Pi Pico HAT'S/Pico Sense HAT/README.md

  * Holding down the Pico's BOTSEL button while dragging this file into the mounted RP2 folder will allow you to load it(firmware.uf2).

-## <b>There are 4 libraries(sensors library) in this folder you need to save these libraries in the raspberry pi pico,
+## <b>There are 4 libraries(sensors library) in this folder you need to save these libraries in the RP2040 HAT Expansion
   * <b> sgp40.py
   * <b> sht31.py
   * <b> bme280.py